codecomet-io/codecomet.io/docs/understanding-basics/ci-performance.md

 sidebar_position: 8
 ---

-# Understanding CI Performance
+# CI Performance

-It's one thing to have visibility into an individual Pipeline execution.
-But what if you want to look at the overall health and performance of your CI system?

-CodeComet also offers a roll-up view of how all the Pipelines across your organization are running, in aggregate.
+Beyond providing visibility into individual Pipeline executions, CodeComet also offers insights into the overall health and performance of your CI system.
+This enables team members to see a roll-up view of how all the Pipelines across the organization are running, in aggregate.

 We currently surface details such as:
 * **Usage and Reliability**